toji/webgpu-gltf-case-study/index.md

 It's a highly effective pattern, but one that can initially feel awkward to work with for developers coming from WebGL, which allowed state to be defined more piecemeal at render time.
 WebGL's validation was also less strict, allowing wider combinations of state with the expectation that the driver would normalize it into a more GPU-friendly form at runtime.
 Formats like glTF mirrored some of those patterns in the file structure, and as a result developers may run into complications when implementing a renderer for the format in WebGPU (or, generally, porting any WebGL-based code).
 It can be easy to fall into patterns that don't effectively use the API when attempting a direct translation between APIs.

 In this document, we'll try to illustrate some of those challenges by creating a "naive" glTF renderer with WebGPU.
-Then we'll progressively refine it to make better use of the API and add more features until we've arrived at a renderer that makes much better, more efficent use of WebGPU's design.
+Then we'll progressively refine it to make better use of the API and add more features until we've arrived at a renderer that makes much better, more efficient use of WebGPU's design.

 Having said that, it's worth keeping in mind that any patterns used to improve rendering efficiency will have upsides and downsides.
 There's rarely a "perfect" solution for any given problem, only a solution that works well with the tradeoffs your app is able and willing to make.
 Nothing in this doc should be seen as the definitive Correct Way To Do Things™️.
 Instead it should be seen as a collection patterns you _can_ apply when working with WebGPU.